Heritage Crafts

 • Training and recruitment issues: Lack of professional training opportunities; lack of opportunities to practice as there is a limited number of productions; few remaining teachers / practitioners.

 • Demand issues: Marionette shows largely require 3-6 performers as a minimum and require specific staging.
 Many producers and theatres will only be able to programme 2-person shows due to lack of funding / rising overheads.
 So the skills in making marionettes are not as in demand as in the past.
+There remains, however, a demand from the public to see marionette shows.

 • Small business issues: These reflect the general challenges to funding within the arts sector